Simple Acts of Kindness

 What a woman Ellie was.
 What a honey.
-What a bitch.
 He was going to stick it to her every fucking which way.
 In his present frame of mind he quite simply didn’t give a damn as to the consequences.
-It was odd, he reflected, how at times his wife and the house and the kids, all of the family shit, seemed like the most important thing in the whole world whilst at others, well, the sum of his ambition seemed to be nothing more than a simple and overwhelming need to shoot his load.
+It was odd, he reflected, how at times his wife and the house and the kids, all of the family crap, seemed like the most important thing in the whole world whilst at others, well, the sum of his ambition seemed to be nothing more than a simple and overwhelming need to shoot his load.
 And tonight she was damn well going to get it.
-Yes sir, thought Bob, as he pictured her in his mind’s eye, I’ve spent too much time screwing Suzie but thinking about Ellie.
+Yes sir, thought Bob, as he pictured her in his mind’s eye, I’ve spent too much time screwing Suzie while thinking about Ellie.
 Tonight’s the night.
-Tonight I get this monkey from off of my back.
+Tonight I get this goddamn monkey from off my back.

 Before Bob had the opportunity to reply Suzie again called his name, but this time even more loudly.

-“I need some help” Suzie stated in an accusatory tone.
 “I can’t be expected to do it all myself.
-It’s not fair.”
+It’s not fair,” she continued.